mspnp/iaas-baseline/README.md

    az keyvault purge -n $KEYVAULT_NAME_IAAS_BASELINE
    ```

-1. If any temporary changes were made to Azure AD or Azure RBAC permissions consider removing those as well.
+1. If any temporary changes were made to Entra ID or Azure RBAC permissions consider removing those as well.

 ### Automation